SerenityXD/Airgap_Bootc/README.md

 All will be automatically included in the build.

 **Note about CRC:** The CRC binary (~60 MB) can be included offline, but the OpenShift bundle (~9 GB) requires internet on first `crc start` OR manual pre-staging.
 See Post-Install section for details.

+**Note about Triton Server:** The Triton container image (~8-10 GB) can be pre-downloaded and will be available at `/usr/share/triton/` for loading into Podman.

 **Important:** The fetch script downloads packages for Fedora 43 by default (matching the bootc base image).
 If you're using a different base image version, set `FEDORA_VERSION` environment variable:
 ```bash